jinishgupta/NFT-Markeplace/README.md

 ## Tech Stack
 - **HTML, CSS, JavaScript** for frontend development
 - **Firebase** for authentication and database storage, with **GitHub Pages** used for hosting ([Live Website](https://jinishgupta.github.io/NFT-Markeplace/))

-## Contributing
-Feel free to fork the repository and submit pull requests for improvements!

-## Contact
-For any issues or suggestions, please open an issue on the repository or contact me at [your email].